Alpt/fast-pipe/README.md

 Usage
 =====

-`g:RegExp1 arg1 arg2` ... is the same of `grep -e RegExp1 -e RegExp2 ... arg1 arg2 ....`.
+`- regexp arg arg ... - regexp arg arg ...` ... is the same of `grep -e regexp arg arg ... -e regexp arg arg ....`.
-The semicolon character : can actually be any non-word character, so `g% g@ g,` are all valid alternatives to `g:`.
-Only, `g/` is not valid, because bash treats / specially.
-For example, `g%:[0-1]: -C 2 g%$USER /etc/passwd -n /etc/group` is the same of `grep -e :[0-1]: -C 2 -e $USER /etc/passwd -n /etc/group`

 `number: arg1 arg2 ...`  is the same of `tail -n number arg1 arg2 ...`.
 For example, `15:` is the same of `tail -n 15`.